-- Bit field layout of IA32_PERFEVTSELx is consistent across microarchitectures. - Addresses of IA32_PERFEVTSELx MSRs remain the same across microarchitectures. - Addresses of IA32 PMC MSRs remain the same across microarchitectures. - Each logical processor has its own set of IA32_PERFEVTSELx and IA32_PMCx MSRs.
+- The bit field layout of IA32_PERFEVTSELx is consistent across microarchitectures.
+A non-zero write of a field that is introduced after the initial implementation of architectural performance monitoring (Version 1) results in #GP if that field is not supported. - Addresses of IA32_PERFEVTSELx MSRs remain the same across microarchitectures. - Addresses of IA32_PMC MSRs remain the same across microarchitectures. - Each logical processor has its own set of IA32_PERFEVTSELx and IA32_PMCx MSRs.
 Configuration facilities and counters are not shared between logical processors sharing a processor core.